zakirhussainvlsi/opensourceeda/README.md

-# open source Digital Frontend EDA tools
+# open source Digital Frontend EDA tools for windows OS

 This repository will have the following